sparkflows/sparkflows-docs/docs/user-guide/data-exploration/data-exploration.rst

    * - Skewness And Kurtosis
      - Displays Skewness (measure of symmetry) and Kurtosis (measure of whether the data are heavy-tailed or light-tailed relative to a normal distribution).
    * - Summary Statistics
-     - Summary statistics provide useful information about sample data, e.g., measures of spread.
+     - Summary statistics provide useful information about sample data, e.g. measures of spread.

 Columns Cardinality
 ----------------------------------------